-Mešano meso (Mixed grill) which includes ćevapčići (a grilled dish of minced meat),
+Be sure to try Serbian cuisine on your trip to Belagrade.
+Some unmissable dishes are Mešano meso (mixed grill) which includes ćevapčići (a grilled dish of minced meat),

 pljeskavice (burgers), kobasice (sausages) etc. all on one plate.

-Rakija (brandy) is an important part of Serbian culture and a great place to try it is Rakia bar.
+Be sure to tru Rakija (brandy) which is an important part of Serbian culture.
+A great place to try it is Rakia bar.

-For coffee head to Obilicev venac, a very popular cafe zone.
+For coffee to nurse your hangover the next day, head to Obilicev venac, a very popular cafe zone.

 Another place worth visiting is The Three Carots Irish pub.